rainerpm/CSAssignmentChecker/README.md

   * diff program (https://winmerge.org/?lang=en).

 ### Student Registration
-Students are registered with **CSAC** via a REGISTER.txt file in each class period's directory.
+Students are registered with **CSAC** via a REGISTER.txt file in each class period folder.
 Each line in the REGISTER.txt file contains 6 pieces of information for each student (each separated by one or more spaces) (1) secret code - used to annonymously identify a student's results (2) first name (3) last name (4) clas period (5) email address (6) school student id.
 You can create the REGISTER.txt file manually, or use a Google Form as specified [here](https://docs.google.com/document/d/1BaU-_KyqOs55-iTgqofZ8XuDYRqWC9_9-3l_4Etynp0/edit?usp=sharing).

 ### Assignment Submission
 To submit an assignment a student submits a single file using the naming convention **Last First ?_@.$** (where **Last** = student's last name, **First** = student's first name,  **?** = student secret code, **@** = assignment name, **$** = file extension: either py, java for individual files or zip for multiple files).
 For JAVA, the class in the **Last First ?_@.$** file must be named **@**.
 An example of a valid filename is **Shotwell Gwynne 4381_encryption.py**.

-The student's assignment files can be explicitly copied to the class period's folder on the teacher's PC or can be submitted directly to that folder in real time by the students (one way to do this is to have the students submit to an online folder that is automatically synched to the teacher's PC - e.g. [using a Google Form](https://docs.google.com/document/d/18Cs26CTd__zmu95VkVwxPxJL-zZW0eaX45ovpPbcuHM/edit?usp=sharing) or [using a Dropbox File Request](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=drive_link))).
+The student's assignment files can be explicitly copied to the class period folder on the teacher's PC or can be submitted directly to that folder in real time by the students (one way to do this is to have the students submit to an online folder that is automatically synched to the teacher's PC - e.g. [using a Google Form](https://docs.google.com/document/d/18Cs26CTd__zmu95VkVwxPxJL-zZW0eaX45ovpPbcuHM/edit?usp=sharing) or [using a Dropbox File Request](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=drive_link))).

 ### Assignment  Verification